finbox/finbox.github.io/_posts/2014-06-06-fatfreeframework-setup.md

     $f3->route('GET /', 'Controller->index');
 {:.language-php .line-numbers}

-Now fire up a local php server in the root of your project directory, and direct a browser to your TODO FIX THIS.
+Now fire up a local php server in the root of your project directory, and direct a browser to it.
+If you've done everything correctly you should see a page with "No magic here!".

-What I love about F3 is it is very clear what is happening.
+What I love about F3 is how easy it is to understand what is happening.
 On line 12 we define the route "GET /" and point it to the index method inside of our Controller class.
+That is why the page renders "No magic here!".

-Adding additional routes is as simple
+Adding additional routes is as simple.

     $f3->route('GET /job/@id', 'Controller->job');
     $f3->route('POST /job', 'Controller->createJob');
     $f3->route('DELETE /job/@id', 'Controller->deleteJob');
 {:.language-php }

 You'll notice that two of the routes have *@id*.
 F3 makes it really simple to grab parameters from the url.
-The folowing code shows how this is done.
+The following code shows how this is done.

     class Controller {
         function job($f3, $params) {